Ramneet-Singh/Vaccine-Helper-Bot/README.md

 # Vaccine-Helper-Bot
 Telegram bot providing a user-friendly and flexible way to be notified about available vaccination slots.
-Check it out at http://t.me/vaccineHelperBot
+Check it out at http://t.me/vaccineHelperBot.
+Note: The code for this bot has changed significantly since, but it is still running at the same link.
+We have created Telegram channels for **400+ Districts** now, and helped many people.
 ## Usage Instructions
 - Search for slots in the next 2 days by State and District Name or by PIN Code
 - Choose the age group to search for (18+ or 45+)